jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![pH](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/pHgraph.png)
 Figure 2: pH of the lake against its dimensionless residence time

-Assu
-The influent ANC can be calculated from:
+Assuming the lake is a CMFR (completely mixed flow reactor) and that ANC is conservative, the influent ANC can be calculated from:

 $$ pH = -log{[H+]}$$
 $$ ANC_{in} ≅−[H+]$$